bhisaac/5eFP/5eFP-SRD.md

 _Prerequisite: Proficiency with medium armor_

-You gain proficiency with heavy armor.
+You gain proficiency with heavy armor and shields.
 At the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.

 |Cost|Prerequisites|Feature|Details|
 |-:|:-:|:-|:-|